farzaneh-hatami/MetircLearning/SI_VGG16/README.md

 # Layer-wise Analysis Using "SI"

-## Seperation Index
+## Seperation Index(SI)

 Seperation Index (SI) is a seperating measure in classification problems.
-It shows that hhow much input data points seperate the labels from eachother.
+It shows that how much input data points seperate the labels from eachother.<br/>
 Below is the SI Formula: <br/>
 <img/>